tkr22777/teaching-kg-574/14_routing_ipv6_icmp_diagnostics.md

 - Compress: 2001:0db8:0000:0000:0000:0000:0000:0001 → 2001:db8::1
 - Expand: 2001:db8::8a2e → 2001:0db8:0000:0000:0000:0000:0000:8a2e

-## Practical Diagnostics with ICMP
+## Practical Diagnostics with ICMP (Internet Control Message Protocol)

 ICMP (Internet Control Message Protocol) is a helper protocol that provides diagnostic and error messages for IP networks.
 Two essential tools use ICMP: `ping` and `traceroute`.